If you have a fire pit in your patio, then you know how memorable the experience of chilling with loved ones in backyard fires can be.

 Check the temperature of the fire pit area.
 Touch it without your hands to check if there is any heat.
 Ensure the surrounding area is cool and, if not, use a stick to stir it and pour some water.
 Do this until you are convinced the fire is completely out.

-Once the ashes are cold, scoop them up and dispose of to ensure the fire pit is dry and clean.
+Once the ashes are cold, scoop them up and dispose of them to ensure the fire pit is dry and clean.
 You can use the ash in your compost for nutrient-rich soil.
 Leaving the ash there can cause the fire pit to rust.

 In case you have no water, use dirt.
 Follow the same steps as you do with water and mix the embers until your fire pit is cold completely.